Parameter-related strong convergence rates of Euler-type methods for time-changed stochastic differential equations: Numerical simulations

 To quantify the accuracy of our numerical scheme, we employ the $L_1$ error metric defined as

-where $X_{\Delta t_i}(T)$ represents the numerical solution at terminal time $T$ computed with step size $\Delta t_i = 2^{-i}$, and $X(T)$ denotes the true solution.
-For our experiments, we set $T=1$ and approximate the expectation via Monte Carlo simulation with $M=10^4$ independent realizations
+where $X_{\Delta t_i}(t)$ represents the numerical solution at time $t$ computed with step size $\Delta t_i = 2^{-i}$, and $X(t)$ denotes the true solution.
+For our experiments, we set $T=1$ and approximate the expectation via Monte Carlo simulation with $M=10^3$ independent samples

-We employ a sufficiently fine discretization with step size $\Delta t = 2^{-15}$ as the reference solution.
-The convergence analysis is conducted by computing numerical solutions with a sequence of decreasing step sizes $(2^3\Delta t, 2^4\Delta t, 2^5\Delta t, 2^6\Delta t)$.
+We employ a sufficiently fine discretization with step size $\Delta t = 2^{-20}$ as the reference solution.
+The convergence analysis is conducted by computing numerical solutions with a sequence of decreasing step sizes $\{2^{10}\Delta t, 2^9\Delta t, 2^8\Delta t, 2^7\Delta t\}$.
 The corresponding convergence rates are then determined through linear regression in logarithmic coordinates, specifically by fitting $\log(e_i)$ against $\log(\Delta t_i)$.